senzing-garage/sz-sdk-components-grpc-web/sdk-components-web/README.md

 }
 ```

 Another option is to bake the styles in to the components themselves.
 This is the extreme option, but skips over the issue entirely.
 The requirements for doing so are the same as building the sz-sdk-components-grpc-web package from source.
-The repo is [publicly avaiable](https://github.com/senzing-garage/sz-sdk-components-grpc-web), fork it and have yourself an afternoon.
+The repo is publicly available[@senzing/sz-sdk-components-grpc-web], fork it and have yourself an afternoon.

 ## Dependencies

 ### REST API Server

-These components require the senzing [Senzing REST API Sever](https://github.com/senzing-garage/senzing-api-server/) to function.
-Follow [the instructions](https://github.com/senzing-garage/senzing-api-server/) to check out and build the [Senzing REST API Sever](https://github.com/senzing-garage/senzing-api-server/) from source or download a pre-built.
+These components require the senzing [Senzing REST API Sever] to function.
+Follow the instructions to check out and build the [Senzing REST API Sever] from source or download a pre-built.

 ### Example Notes